 This function retains all the data simulated by sim_abundance and adds a data.table (Dowle and Srinivasan, 2017), named sp_N, with abundance (N) split by age, year and cell.
 The function also retains the grid object and converts these data into a data.table, named grid_xy, with headers x, y, depth, cell, division and strat.
-The sp_N object can be merge with the grid_xy data by cell to associate abundance with specific locations, depth, divisions or strata.
+The sp_N object can be merged with the grid_xy data by cell to associate abundance with specific locations, depth, divisions or strata.
 The plot_distribution function can be used to provide a quick visual of the distribution across ages and years.
-The code below will generate interactive plots with an Age-Year slider, however, for this paper we present a facet plot of the simulated data in Figure 3.
+The code below will generate interactive plots with an Age-Year slider, however, for this paper we present a facet plot of the simulated data (Figure 3).